Let our experts help you handicap the day's races at Keeneland. To see the analysis provided by each handicapper, choose a handicapper from below.

-Mike is Keeneland’s longtime odds maker and is recognized as being one of the best handicappers in America.
-In addition to his duties at Keeneland, he is a racing analyst for NBC’s Thoroughbred racing coverage.
+Mike is Keeneland’s longtime odds maker and is recognized as one of the best handicappers in America.
+He also is a racing analyst for NBC’s Thoroughbred racing coverage.

 Katie Mikolay Gensler

-Katie hails from Arlington Heights, IL and grew up attending the races with her family at Arlington Park, where she later interned while attending Roosevelt College.
+Katie hails from Arlington Heights, Ill., and grew up attending the races with her family at Arlington Park, where she later interned while attending Roosevelt College.
 She had her first experience as an on-air racing analyst at Hawthorne Park.
-Currently, she also works at Fair Grounds Race Course and Presque Isle Downs.
-Katie will provide insights from the paddock on Twitter @katiemikolay and @keenelandracing throughout each live race day.
+She also has worked at Fair Grounds Race Course and Presque Isle Downs.
+Katie provides insights from the Keeneland paddock on Twitter @katiemikolay and @keenelandracing throughout each live race day.

 Jeremy Plonk has worked in the racing industry professionally for almost 20 years and has been a statistical consultant to Keeneland, Del Mar and Oaklawn Park, as well as NBC Sports and ESPN.
 He has been a national racing columnist for ESPN.com and Daily Racing Form and is the owner of Horse Player NOW, creators of the Night School national fan education program.
 A former chart caller for Equibase, he continues to be a public handicapper in the Horse Player NOW BUZZ report.

-Kim Nelson has grown up with horses in Kentucky.
-She began her career with Thoroughbreds at North Ridge Farm in Lexington, KY where she worked with foaling mares and yearlings.
-She moved on from there to work for Carl Nafzger as an assistant trainer and exercise rider.
-After the birth of her daughter she changed careers to handicapping for the Daily Racing Form.
-Once the Daily Racing Form closed its handicapping department in Lexington, Kim was very fortunate to land a position with Marylou Whitney Stables.
-She is now the assistant racing and breeding manager for Mrs. Whitney.
+Kim Nelson grew up with horses in Kentucky.
+She began her career with Thoroughbreds at North Ridge Farm in Lexington, Ky., where she worked with foaling mares and yearlings.
+She later worked for Racing Hall of Famer Carl Nafzger as an assistant trainer and exercise rider.
+After the birth of her daughter, Kim became a handicapper for Daily Racing Form.
+She is now the assistant racing and breeding manager for Marylou Whitney Stables.